telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 ![Edit>Paste][3]

+### File to Execute Options

--The **test** option takes the full path to an individual test file with the **.tstest** file extension.
+- The **test** option takes the full path to an individual test file with the **.tstest** file extension.
 This file will be located in your main project directory and under any folder structure you have created to organize your tests.
 You can use the **test** option by itself.
 By default results will be stored in the **Results** folder under the project’s root directory.

 <table id="no-table">
 <tr>